Chathu84/seedling-establishment/docs/index.md

 ![Wide banner of the study system](assets/big2.png) [Raw photo location: big2.png](https://github.com/Chathu84/seedling-establishment/edit/main/docs/assets/big2.png)

+**Impact:**

-**Impact:** We demonstrate where, how, and why conifer seedlings are present/not present in a post-wildfire landscape in Colorado Front Range using spatial modeling framework producing actionable visuals, a concise briefs, and shareable codes.
+We demonstrate where, how, and why conifer seedlings are present/not present in a post-wildfire landscape in Colorado Front Range using spatial modeling framework producing actionable visuals, a concise briefs, and shareable codes.
 ---
+## Projevt summary

 ### Our product
 This repository provides a bayasian spatial modeling framework implemneted using rINLA to predict the seedling establisghmnet potential with uncertainty in a postfire environment penalize with site , fire, and climate pecific characteristics.